top of page

 Trust in the Decision Making: Management

 To build a collaborative team and foster an ecosystem that supports both short-term performance and long-term growth, excellent management is indispensable.
-While a strong organizational culture and visionary leadership are essential, they are not by themselves sufficient for achieving holistic and effective leadership.
-Leadership must also be grounded in the daily practices of management—the ongoing decisions, habits, and interpersonal dynamics that shape the institutional c
+While a strong organizational culture and visionary leadership are essential, they are not sufficient on their own to achieve holistic and effective leadership.
+Leadership must also be grounded in the daily practices of management—the ongoing decisions, habits, and interpersonal dynamics that shape the institutional clima

 cantensb